pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

         Verify one block of data was signed by the private key associated with this public key.

-        :param bytes signature: The signature to verify.
+        :param signature: The signature to verify.
+        :type signature: :term:`bytes-like`

-        :param bytes data: The message string that was signed.
+        :param data: The message string that was signed.
+        :type data: :term:`bytes-like`

         :param algorithm: An instance of
             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm` or